About Jane Anderson-Wood

-I’m looking forward to my third visit to L’Age Baston, to see the lovely house and gardens at L’Age Baston and the river and fairy tale Chateau in La Rochefoucauld.
+I’m looking forward to being at L’Age Baston again, to see the lovely house and gardens at L’Age Baston and the river and fairy tale Chateau in La Rochefoucauld.
 Nothing better than sitting in the shade with my sketchbook, various pens, water soluble graphite sticks and my tiny water-colour box, looking forward to a beautiful lunch or dinner prepared by Alex!

 I am a painter and teacher working in water based media and I am best known for my landscapes and waterscapes.
 For me, teaching is a creative and enriching activity and I have had many years of teaching experience in art schools, adult education and private classes.

 I have a passion for watercolour and bags of enthusiasm and regardless of whether you are a beginner or more experienced painter, I tailor my approach to the particular needs of each painter, with advice to help you become more fluent in your chosen medium.

 I am used to helping people who are new to art, finding simple ways to take their first steps in watercolour or acrylics and encouraging more experienced painters to be more ambitious with their paintings.